Bumford Style Painted Trade Gun

 collection that was made by John Bumford in England.
 Period documents

-describe trade guns being painted with vines, stripes and poka-dots as well as in red and blue.
+describe trade guns being painted with vines, stripes and poka-dots as well as in red,

-This original is the only surviving one that I know of with painted
+The original at Colonial Williamsburg is the only surviving one that is known of with painted

 vines.
 Typical features include sheet brass hardware nailed on instead